SerpentSnek/After-Woods/ProjectDocument.md

 <!-- **Document the game states and game data you managed and the design patterns you used to complete your task.** -->
 #### Game manager
 Game logic was handled through a game manager singleton in `GameManager.cs`.
 The game manager is responsible for handling scene changes, saving player data across the stages, and tracking the player's run time.
 All menu controllers (`MainMenuController.cs`, `WinController.cs`, `GameOverController.cs`) use `GameManager.Instance` to access player stats and call for scene changes.
-There were a total of 6 states to be managed, as seen in the diagram below.
+There were a total of 6 states to be managed, as seen in the state diagram below.

 ![image.png](DocumentImages/image.png)

+#### Scene and level management
+The current stage is tracked by the variable [currentStage, which is set to stage 1 upon starting the game from the title screen](https://github.com/SerpentSnek/After-Woods/blob/01c7fa5162763dd472516aa37e824d419dc681c7/After%20Woods/Assets/Scripts/Game/GameManager.cs#L72).
+Upon completing a level, `currentStage` is incremented in [LoadNextStage()](https://github.com/SerpentSnek/After-Woods/blob/01c7fa5162763dd472516aa37e824d419dc681c7/After%20Woods/Assets/Scripts/Game/GameManager.cs#L170).
+Since player position is reset to the origin every stage, a [coroutine](https://github.com/SerpentSnek/After-Woods/blob/01c7fa5162763dd472516aa37e824d419dc681c7/After%20Woods/Assets/Scripts/Game/GameManager.cs#L175) is used to load the next level so that players cannot see themselves teleporting to the origin before the next stage is fully loaded.

+#### Player logic
-Information that needed to persist across stages was player data, stored in `PlayerLogicController.cs`.
-Specifically, this controller how much HP, food, and radiation damage they have upon progressing to the next level.
-Additionally, `PlayerLogicController.cs` holds the logic for different kinds of collisions i.e. what happens when running into ladders, radiation, food, and the beast.
+Information that needed to persist across stages was player data, stored under the [variable `checkpointInfo`, a `PlayerData` class within the game manager](https://github.com/SerpentSnek/After-Woods/blob/01c7fa5162763dd472516aa37e824d419dc681c7/After%20Woods/Assets/Scripts/Game/GameManager.cs#L16).
+Specifically, this class remembers how much HP, food, and radiation damage the player has at the start of each level.
+Restarting the stage the player died in with [LoadCurrentStage()](https://github.com/SerpentSnek/After-Woods/blob/01c7fa5162763dd472516aa37e824d419dc681c7/After%20Woods/Assets/Scripts/Game/GameManager.cs#L148) means reassigning the stats within the player's `PlayerLogicController.cs` with checkpoint data.

+**`PlayerLogicController.cs`** holds the logic for different kinds of collisions i.e. what happens when running into ladders, radiation, food, and the beast.
+The controller is attached to the player game object that is referenced by the game manager.

 # Sub-Roles